Nhlanhla-pixel/Mobile-App-Generosity-Gateway-/README.md

 The project gave us valuable experience in database design, API development, and creating user-friendly interfaces.
 We're proud of what we accomplished in our second year and hope to build even more impactful solutions in the future!

+🎥 Above is a short video demonstrating the mobile app in action!